 • The Soulsville Charter School (soulsvillecharterschool.org) is a tuition-free public charter school whose mission is to prepare students for success in college and life in an academically rigorous, music-rich environment.
 Launched in 2005 with 60 students, the school’s current enrollment is 600+ students serving grades 6-12 with an emphasis on college and post-secondary success.
 The Soulsville Charter School is a force rising up against ordinary expectations and the status quo of public education in Memphis.

-The Artistic Director will collaborate with the COO, other SMA leaders and staff to build on SMA’s history, further the organization as a global leader in soul music, and youth development and deepen impact in the local community.
+The Artistic Director will collaborate with the COO, other SMA leaders and staff to build on SMA’s history; further the organization as a global leader in soul music; support the media and fund raising efforts of the organization; grow the youth development component of our work; and deepen out impact in the local community.

 Soulsville Foundation, Stax Music Academy, Artistic Director

-Reporting to the COO, the Artistic Director will lead the artistic direction of SMA and have the following responsibilities:
+Reporting to the Director of SMA, the Artistic Director will lead the artistic direction of SMA, a youth development program and elite music academy, and have the following responsibilities:

 The successful candidate will have: